Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints

-\begin{IEEEbiography}[{ }]{Adrian Wiltz} received his B.Sc. and M.Sc. degree in Engineering Cybernetics from the University of Stuttgart (Germany) in 2017 and 2020, respectively, and is currently pursuing the Ph.D. degree at KTH Royal Institute of Technology, Stockholm (Sweden).
-In 2020, he worked as an intern in the field of wind turbine control at sowento GmbH, Stuttgart.
-His research interests are in distributed and hybrid control algorithms and the control of heterogeneous multiagent systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Fei Chen} is currently a Ph.D. student in the Division of Decision and Control Systems at KTH Royal Institute of Technology (Sweden).
-He received his M.Sc. degree from the Systems and Control group in the Electrical Engineering Department at Eindhoven University of Technology (Netherlands) in 2016.
-He received his B.Sc. degree in the Department of Control Science and Engineering at Zhejiang University (China) in 2014.
-His research interests are situated on the edge between control theory and formal methods in computer science, with particular interests in formal verification and control synthesis for multiagent systems under temporal logic specifications. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Dimos V. Dimarogonas} was born in Athens, Greece, in 1978.
-He received the Diploma in Electrical and Computer Engineering in 2001 and the Ph.D. in Mechanical Engineering in 2007, both from the National Technical University of Athens (NTUA), Greece.
-Between May 2007 and March 2010, he held postdoctoral positions at KTH Royal Institute of Technology, Stockholm, Sweden and at LIDS, MIT, Boston, USA.
-He is currently a Professor at the Division of Decision and Control Systems, School of EECS, at the KTH Royal Institute of Technology.
-His current research interests include Multi-Agent Systems, Hybrid Systems and Control, Robot Navigation and Networked Control.
-He serves in the Editorial Board of Automatica and the IEEE Transactions on Control of Network Systems and is a Senior Member of the IEEE.
-He received an ERC Starting Grant in 2014, an ERC Consolidator Grant in 2019, and was awarded a Wallenberg Academy Fellow grant in 2015. \end{IEEEbiography}
+\textbf{Dimos V. Dimarogonas} was born in Athens, Greece, in 1978.
+He received the Diploma degree in electrical and computer engineering and the Ph.D. degree in mechanical engineering from the National Technical University of Athens, Athens, Greece, in 2001 and 2007, respectively.
+Between 2007 and 2010, he held Postdoctoral positions at KTH and MIT.
+He is currently a Professor with the Division of Decision and Control Systems, School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology.
+His current research interests include multi-agent systems, hybrid systems and control, robot navigation and manipulation, human–robot interaction, and networked control.
+Prof. Dimarogonas serves as an Associate Editor of Automatica and a Senior Editor of IEEE Transactions on Control of Network Systems.
+He was a recipient of the ERC starting Grant in 2014, the ERC Consolidator Grant in 2019, and the Knut och Alice Wallenberg Academy Fellowship in 2015.
+Prof. Dimarogonas is a Fellow of the IEEE.